WearTesters is reader-supported. When you make purchases using links on our site, we may earn an affiliate commission.

 If your rubber is dense, then it’ll last longer against the abrasions that rough outdoors surfaces cause.
 Softer rubbers will burn out quickly and you’ll be left with a bald outsole before you know it.

 You can always watch or read a review from a reliable source — most reviewers will say whether the rubber is soft or firm.
-Going in-store and holding the product in-hand works wonders as well.
+Going in-store and holding the product in hand works wonders as well.
 I understand online shopping is very convenient, and for some shoppers, it’s their only option.
 But if possible, head out to a retail store and feel the rubber for yourself.
 It’ll be very apparent which outsoles are too soft for rough outdoor courts and which ones will hold their own.

-Thickness of the pattern is also a key component when looking at the rubber outsole.
-This is a feature that can be easily spotted as well.
-You can quickly and easily assess whether or not a traction pattern looks too thin for consistent outdoor usage or not.
 Again, some might have their hearts set on a particular shoe that may not be intended for outdoor use.
 If that’s you, and you end up with a shoe that wears down too quickly, just know all the signs were there that the specific shoe you chose was not the best option in terms of longevity.

-XDR (Nike’s version of durable rubber) outsoles are an option overseas and can be purchased via third-party sellers on eBay, but the shoe’s upper are built to fit a bit wider.
+XDR (Nike’s version of durable rubber) outsoles are an option overseas and can be purchased via third-party sellers on eBay, but the shoe’s upper is built to fit a bit wider.
 This might be great for some and not-so-great for normal/narrow footers.
 XDR outsoles are also an option on NIKEiD (Nike By You) but if the pattern is thin then XDR won’t add a significant amount of time onto the lifespan of the sole.

 Aggressive traction patterns work beautifully (indoors) but they wear down pretty quickly outdoors.